piegope/doc/docs/en/rdm/windows/data-sources/data-sources-types/index.md

 		<td>
 {{ en.RDM }} saves the settings directly in a file with the XML format.

-For more information, please consult our [XML](/rdm/mac/data-sources/data-sources-types/xml/) topic.
+For more information, please consult [XML](/rdm/mac/data-sources/data-sources-types/xml/).
 		</td>
 		<td>
 Pros: